gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He screamed as it slid and kept sliding.
 Its bottom end caught on a stone.
 It tipped forward,
-and for one long moment stood upright with the *tralpa* perched on top like a bird sitting on a fencepost.
+and for one long moment stood upright with the *tralpa* perched on top.

 Without thinking,
 Noxy grabbed the nearest salal bush with one hand and leaned forward as far as she dared,